JanAlster/sijeme_web/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: ruby-3.4.2

-* System dependencies
+* System dependencies: libvips, rails-8.0.1

 * Configuration